5 Small Business Certifications to Consider

 SBA-WOSB

-The U.S. Small Business Administration (SBA) offers two certifications for women-owned business.
+The U.S. Small Business Administration (SBA) offers two certifications for women-owned businesses.
 The Women Owned Small Business (WOSB) Certification provides exclusive access to competitive federal contracts.
 Qualifications for this certification include being 51% owned and primarily managed by one or more women.

 WBENC

-To begin the WOSB or WBE certification process you can go through four SBA-approved third-party certifiers, or you can self-certify through the SBA.
+To begin the WOSB or WBE certification process, you can go through four SBA-approved third-party certifiers, or you can self-certify through the SBA.

 2. Minority Business Enterprise (MBE) Certification